 I have a special interest and understanding in working with other Neurodivergents due to being Neurodivergent myself.
 By working in the Person-Centred therapeutic approach, I work in a way that is led by you which works excellently for Neurodivergents as we can work in a way that is suited to your individual needs.
 I believe this can be a very refreshing change from being in a Neurotypical world.
 This is finally a place where you can be your natural and Neurodivergent self without any pretence or masking.
 I'm not here to tell you what you are doing or how you are living is wrong (if you wanna stim, stim!), instead, I'm here to help you live happier and work through what you need to.
 You deserve it!

 I have also undergone additional training in supporting Neurodivergent people but remember, you will always be the expert on you.
 I am not here to tell you how to live, we can work that out together.

 The infinity symbol is now largely considered to be the symbol of Neurodiversity, no more puzzle pieces!
 We are not missing any pieces of ourselves; we are whole.

 Language is important, it shapes our world!
 The way we communicate conveys not just what we mean but also our values and beliefs.
 So, please let me know if you prefer Person-First language or Identity-First language.

 e.g., Identity First – I am disabled

 e.g., Person First – I am a person with a disability

 ...and many more.
 So, don't feel discouraged!
-Instead, I hope you feel proud to be who you are and as you can from the list above, being Neurodiverse does not have to hold you back.
-You are different (and that isn't a bad thing), but you are also brilliant and there are many positives to being neurodiverse and indeed, different.
+Instead, I hope you feel proud to be who you are and as you can see from the list above, being Neurodivergent does not have to hold you back.
+You are different (and that isn't a bad thing), but you are also brilliant and there are many positives to being neurodivergent and indeed, different.